A Summer Thanksgiving

 Musical Details:

 We offer two versions of this song.
 This version is a solo with guitar.
-The chords are in the key of G, but using a capo can help adjust the vocal range.
+The chords are in the key of G, which might suit your soloist, but using a capo can adjust the key up to A or Bb, which are common for the tune.
 The music for guitar can be mainly chords, or different treatments suggested in our TAB.
-Guitarists will make it their own, depending on their abilities and whether the guitarist is also the singer.
+Guitarists will enliven it their own way, depending on their abilities and whether the guitarist is also the singer.
 Also know that you are welcome to print the lyrics for your congregation.

 The tune is the well-known ELLACOMBE.
 For our hymn version with piano, click here.